 When you start publishing blog posts, you will need to share them on social media sites, and as well as that, you need to make it easy for other people to share your posts too.

-With Social Pug you can set up which networks you want to make available for sharing, and the style of the sharing buttons, along with an optional share count, which helps with your social proof.
-You can place your social share icons above or below your content, or both (as I do), or anywhere else on your post by using a shortcode.
+Using Grow, you can set up the networks you want to make available for sharing, and the style of the sharing buttons, along with an optional share count.
+You can place your social share icons above or below your content, or both (as I do), or anywhere else on your post using a shortcode.

-You can also set up some follow icons which you can repeat anywhere on your site, such as the sidebar or footer by entering a shortcode or adding the Social Pug follow widget.
+You can also set up some follow icons which you can repeat anywhere on your blog, such as the sidebar or footer by entering a shortcode or adding the provided follow widget.

-The Social Pug Premium ($29 per year) version allows you to set additional images and meta descriptions for Facebook, Pinterest and Twitter, which for me makes it an essential upgrade.
+The pro version of the plugin allows you to set additional images and meta descriptions for Facebook, Pinterest and Twitter, which makes it an essential upgrade.

 WordPress is inherently very search engine friendly, but there is room for improvement.